zowe/zac/process/BranchesGuideline.md

   * **v1.x/bug/\***
   * **v1.x/user/\*/\***

-All the `v1.x` serve the same purpose as base branches, but only for `v1.x` releases.
+All the _v1.x/*_ branches serve the same purpose as base branches, but only for `v1.x` releases.

 ## Common Branch Operation Scenario